Devon Lee Carlson

-Devon Lee Carlson (born August 3, 1994) is an American fashion influencer and entrepreneur, best known as the founder of the phone case company Wildflower Cases.
-She is from Southern California.
+Devon Lee Carlson (born August 3, 1994) is an American fashion influencer and entrepreneur.
+She is the co-founder and marketing director of the phone case brand Wildflower Cases.
+Known for her unique style inspired by the late 1990s and early 2000s, Carlson has been described by fashion publications as a style icon of the internet era.

 Early life and career

 Devon Lee Carlson grew up near Los Angeles, California and enjoyed playing dress-up and taking pictures with her sister.
 She trained to be a competitive dancer for fourteen years, stepping back to create the phone case company, Wildflower Cases.

 Wildflower Cases

-When she was 17, she met Miley Cyrus at a restaurant and asked for a selfie.
-Carlson gave Cyrus a customized phone case.
-Cyrus posted a note of thanks on Twitter, and Carlson was flooded with requests for custom phone cases.
-By the next day, Devon and her family had a website and were fulfilling orders from their home.

-Along with her 14-year-old sister, Sydney, and mother, Michelle, she started a business called Wildflower Cases selling custom phone cases.
+In 2012, at the age of 17, Carlson and her 14-year-old sister, Sydney, met pop singer Miley Cyrus at a restaurant in Los Angeles.
+After Carlson approached Cyrus for a photograph, Cyrus noticed Carlson's customized, gold-studded smartphone case, which had been handmade by Devon’s mother, Michelle Carlson.
+Cyrus expressed interest in the design, prompting the family to gift her the cases from their own phones.
+Cyrus posted a photograph of the cases on Twitter, thanking Carlson.
+The tweet immediately went viral, generating an immediate influx of thousands of purchase inquiries from Cyrus's followers.
+Having no pre-existing business infrastructure, Carlson's father, Dave, developed an e-commerce platform overnight.
+By the following day, the family formally launched the brand Wildflower Cases and began manually fulfilling the initial surge of retail orders from their residence.
 To fund the company, the Carlson family sold the family home and moved into a rental house owned by Devon and Sydney's grandparents.
 Devon worked on the business full time after graduating high school and she jokingly calls the company “Wildflower University.”

 They marketed the company with YouTube and Instagram and were noted for their success in social media marketing.
 The cases were popular among celebrities, including Bella Hadid, Dua Lipa, Halsey, and Lana Del Rey.
 Wildflower Cases did collaborations with popular YouTubers, social media influencers, and fashion brands.
 One of Wildflower's phone cases was featured on a runway for the first time at a Sandy Liang show in 2021.

 As a social media influencer, Carlson does paid promotions.
 Devon and Sydney's Instagrams are associated with the Tumblr girl aesthetic.